 The Search for Household Management

-Qualifications for training include post secondary education and some business experience or prior hospitality or household management experience.
+Qualifications for training include post-secondary education and some business experience, prior hospitality or household management experience.
 Many who have chosen to go into this field are looking for career changes and usually have ‘service hearts’ which means that service to others gives them great satisfaction.

 What They Do

 Household Managers and Estate Managers usually head up a team of domestic employees and vendors.
 So their services are necessary for families who live in large homes, multiple residences and have heavy business or social obligations.
 Their duties include: